Rebecca Dayan: Career

 In Paris, Dayan began modeling and working in fashion design as an assistant at Sonia Rykiel, and she has modeled for Karl Lagerfeld and Ellen von Unwerth.
 However, she felt like she belonged in New York City, and moved to the United States in 2009.
 She told WWD that pursuing acting as a second career felt risky, but she had her family's support.
 Her first acting roles were small parts in From Paris with Love, Limitless, and Celeste and Jesse Forever, released between 2010 and 2012.
 She had a larger role in the second half of the 2014 indie horror H., in which she plays an artist like herself.
 H. premiered in the College Biennale of the 71st Venice International Film Festival.

 As a painter, Dayan displayed a collection called "Assumption" at the Catherine Ahnell Gallery in New York in 2015, using mostly watercolors to depict images of women as Madonna figures in reclamation of the word "virgin".
 While she worked on her art, she also lived in a studio at the gallery, and had various famous women sit for her in modern renditions of Madonna poses.

 She then had her first major acting role, starring as supporting character Sister Emanuel in the 2017 film Novitiate, about young nuns, with Margaret Qualley and Dianna Agron.
 Originally, Dayan was set to play the character that ultimately went to Morgan Saylor when Dayan and writer-director Maggie Betts realised that Sister Emanuel would fit Dayan better.
 As the film was long in development, Dayan used some of her discussions with Betts as inspiration for her "Assumption" collection.
-Novitiate saw positive reviews and is "certified fresh" on Rotten Tomatoes.
+Novitiate saw positive reviews.
 The San Francisco Chronicle praised that as part of the film's ensemble, actresses Dayan, Agron, and Julianne Nicholson "would be the highlight of any other film, the person audiences would go home talking about".